 - Interpretation and understanding of responses require sophisticated skills and specialized training

 - Reliability, validity, and scoring of projective tests are a bit problematic in nature

-The last topic of Self and Personality Class 12 Notes is behavioral analysis.
+The last topic of Self and Personality Class 12 Notes is behavioural analysis.
 A person’s Behaviour in a variety of circumstances provides us with meaningful and substantial information about their personality.
-Here is the list of few Behavioural analysis techniques mentioned in the self and personality class 12 notes:
+Here is the list of a few Behavioural analysis techniques mentioned in the self and personality class 12 notes:

 - Interview – It involves talking to the person being assessed and asking specific questions about the problem the client wants to discuss.
-Interviews can be structured or unstructured and in a structured interview the specific set of questions are asked whereas in an unstructured interview open-ended questions are asked.
+Interviews can be structured or unstructured and in a structured interview a specific set of questions are asked whereas in an unstructured interview, open-ended questions are asked.

 - Nomination – Each person is asked to select one or two persons in a group with whom they would like to work or for any other activity.
 The choice of subject and the reasons for the same reveal a lot about their personality.

 Self and Personality Class 12 Notes PPT

 Personality refers to our characteristic ways of responding to individuals and situations in our lives and two main Approaches used for studying personality are the type Approach and Trait Approach.